Last Update: 27th June 2025

 At what point are pixels too small to "capture" photons, or what is the minimum pixel area to make a noticeable image quality difference?
 The above DPR reviewer raved about an 8% difference between two sensors.
 Would a 224% difference cause a visible difference or excite this same reviewer?

-The cameras in the above images were placed to ensure uniform luminance perspectives.
-Analyzing the results indicates that both cameras effectively captured adequate "reflected light" and image data, under comparable exposure settings, to sufficiently saturate their sensors.
+The cameras in the above example had a uniform luminance perspective.
+Analyzing the results one sees both cameras captured enough "reflected light" (image data) to saturate their sensors.

 The actual differences between these two cameras are: